 Absences related to a pregnancy will not count towards the trigger system.
-If an employee is off sick due to a pregnancy related aspect in the four weeks leading up to the expected birth of the baby, then the employee's maternity leave will commence early.
+If an employee is off sick due to a pregnancy related aspect in the four weeks leading up to

 For further information on the above please refer to the Parental Leave policy which can be found on the Denbighshire website and the Health and Safety pages which are available on the intranet (Linc).